Franken Fran

-Franken Fran (フランケン・ふらん, Furanken Furan) is a Japanese manga series written and illustrated by Katsuhisa Kigitsu.
+Franken Fran (フランケン・ふらん, Furanken Furan) is a Japanese horror-comedy manga series written and illustrated by Katsuhisa Kigitsu.
 It was serialized in Champion Red from September 2006 to February 2012 and has been compiled into 8 tankōbon volumes by Akita Shoten.
 Seven Seas Entertainment licensed the series for publication in North America.

-A sequel series, Franken Fran Frantic, began on February 19, 2019.
+A sequel series, Franken Fran Frantic, began on February 19, 2019 and is currently ongoing.